coderharshith/coderharshith/README.md

 ### 👨‍💻 About Me

-- 🔥 **Professional Coder** with a passion for clean, efficient code
-- ☕ **Java Developer** — currently mastering Spring Boot & Microservices
-- 🎯 **Problem Solver** — I love tackling complex challenges
+- 🔥 **Professional Developer** — I build scalable, high-performance applications that solve real-world problems
-- 🌱 **Always Learning** — exploring new technologies every day
+- 💡 **Driven by Innovation** — Always exploring new technologies to deliver cutting-edge solutions for clients
-- 💡 **Building Solutions** — turning ideas into real-world applications

 ---